Explore the benefits of introducing commercial CCTV camera systems into your business.

 PTZ Security Cameras

-Most PTZ cameras are remote-controlled, requiring a human to pan, tilt, and zoom.
+Most PTZ commercial security cameras are remote-controlled, requiring a human to pan, tilt, and zoom.
 Smart PTZ cameras can be used via a mobile app, while analogue versions use a custom-built keyboard and joystick.
 A select few high-tech options don’t require human intervention.
 These use motion sensors to automatically track movement or a timer to focus on specific areas at certain times.

-With viewing angles of up to 360 degrees, these versatile solutions are common in properties with high security requirements.
+With viewing angles of up to 360 degrees, these versatile solutions are common in properties with high-security requirements.
 Sensitive areas like airports, ports, and power plants readily adopt PTZ technology.

 Fisheye Security Cameras